-The humble mole is one of the most misunderstood creatures out there.
-Sure, their faces may look unsettling when they accidentally pop up from their burrows, but the truth is moles are incredibly solitary creatures that rarely interact with humans.
+The mole is one of the earth’s most misunderstood creatures.
+Their faces may look unsettling when they accidentally pop up from their burrows, but they are solitary creatures that rarely interact with humans.
 If you’re wondering about whether moles bite or pose a direct threat to you and your home, read on to learn more.

 Our guides on mole traps and mole poisons can help you evict troublesome moles.